be-fe/iSlider/README.md

 <script src="app.js"></script>
 ```

 <p>Actually the code in app.js is the bootstrap code for the project.
 You can directly put the code at HTML file.
-Example codes are as follow</p>
+Example codes are as follow.
+Only data and dom option parameters are necessary.
+Other parameters are optional.
+You can refer to the option table at the bottom of README</p>

 ```javascript
 var list = [